 We have no products approved for commercial sale, have not generated any revenue from product sales to date and we are not and may never be profitable.
 We have incurred losses in each year since commencing operations, and we expect to incur significant operating losses in 2023 and over the next several years.
-As of March 31, 2023, we had an accumulated deficit of \$629.3 million, and we expect our accumulated deficit will continue to increase over time.
+As of June 30, 2023, we had an accumulated deficit of \$667.5 million, and we expect our accumulated deficit will continue to increase over time.

 We have an active discovery research group and have spent significant resources to fund R&D of multiple pipeline programs.
-Our pipeline includes four solid tumor oncology programs, NGM707, NGM831, NGM438 and NGM120, in active ongoing clinical development.
-We are currently focusing most of our execution efforts and resources on these programs as our substantial research, development, clinical trial and related activities continue.
-While we will opportunistically consider BD Arrangements to advance development of these key programs, we intend to invest our resources in their development even in the absence of BD Arrangements.
+We recently have been focusing most of our execution efforts and resources on our solid tumor oncology programs, NGM707, NGM831, NGM438 and NGM120, as our research, development, clinical trial and related activities continue.
+While we will opportunistically consider BD Arrangements to advance development of these programs, we have been continuing to invest our resources in their development even in the absence of BD Arrangements.

 Due to the need to conserve capital and prioritize focused execution, the remainder of our pipeline includes programs whose further development is primarily dependent on our ability to secure potential future BD Arrangements.
-We are actively seeking, or intend to seek, as applicable, BD Arrangements with third-party partners possessing sufficient resources and relevant domain expertise in the relevant therapeutic area in order to further clinical development of these programs.
+We are seeking BD Arrangements with third-party partners possessing sufficient resources and relevant domain expertise in the relevant therapeutic area in order to further clinical development of these programs.
 In the absence of such BD Arrangements for these programs, we are unlikely to be able to advance their development unless our portfolio prioritization changes and we are able to secure the additional capital necessary to fund such development.

 Prior to 2022, we received substantial R&D funding from our collaboration with Merck.
 However, under the narrower scope of the Amended Collaboration Agreement, R&D funding from Merck beginning April 2022 was and is expected to continue to be substantially lower than the R&D funding previously provided by Merck.
-For the period that started on April 1, 2023 and ends on March 31, 2024, we expect to receive funding of only approximately \$4.0 million in the aggregate from Merck for activities remaining under the Amended Collaboration Agreement and for certain costs and reimbursements related to the NGM621 program.
+For the period that started on July 1, 2023 and ends on March 31, 2024, we expect to receive funding of only approximately \$0.6 million in the aggregate from Merck for activities remaining under the Amended Collaboration Agreement and for certain costs and reimbursements related to the NGM621 program.
 Funding from Merck after December 31, 2023 is expected to be minimal.

-Our cash requirements for fiscal year 2023 will continue to be driven by our R&D and G&A expenses.
+Our cash requirements for fiscal year 2023 continue to be driven by our R&D and G&A expenses.
 In 2022 and 2021, our R&D expenses were \$181.1 million and \$161.7 million, respectively.
-In 2023, we expect our R&D expenses to decrease moderately compared to 2022 as we suspend development activities related to NGM621 and our other preclinical ophthalmology programs, complete activities related to ALPINE 4 and focus on the continued advancement of our solid tumor oncology portfolio.
+In 2023, we expect our R&D expenses to decrease compared to 2022 as we suspend development activities related to NGM621 and our other preclinical ophthalmology programs, complete activities related to ALPINE 4 and focus on the continued advancement of our solid tumor oncology portfolio.
 In 2022 and 2021, our G&A expenses were \$40.5 million and \$36.9 million, respectively.
 In 2023, we expect our G&A expenses will decrease moderately compared to 2022 primarily due to the workforce restructuring implemented in the second quarter of 2023.
 Beginning in 2024, our operating lease costs will increase pursuant to the 2024 Lease Agreement we entered into in July 2022 for our current corporate office space and facilities in South San Francisco, California.
 Our current sublease will expire on December 31, 2023.
 The 2024 Lease Agreement will commence on January 1, 2024 and expire on December 31, 2033.
 We will pay an initial monthly base rent of approximately \$0.9 million for the first year, which is subject to increase at an annual rate of 3.5% each year thereafter, plus certain operating and tax expenses.